-Section 10.2 How to make a complaint
+Section 10.2 How to make a complaint now to make a complaint

 - A "Complaint" is also called a "grievance." - "Making a complaint" is also called "filing a grievance." - "Using the process for complaints" is also called "using the process for filing a grievance." - A "fast complaint" is also called an "expedited grievance."